SamuelGodwin/airportgates-usingstacks-moretreasurehunt/README.md

 Note this coursework has a split deadline: an earlier deadline for the airport gates and stacks question; and a later deadline for 'treasure hunt, continued'.

-# Calculating how many airport gates are needed [3 marks]
+# Calculating how many airport gates are needed

 The arrival and departure times of planes at an airport can be defined by a pair of vectors: